G-Core/product-documentation/documentation/cdn/cdn-resource-options/http-headers/add-the-access-control-allow-origin-header-to-the-browser-response.md

 If you want to apply the configuration to all files sent over the CDN, use the resource settings method:

 1\.
-Go to the <a href="https://cdn.gcore.com/resources/list" target="_blank">CDN</a> section in the control panel and click the custom domain of the resource for which you want to configure CORS to open the resource settings.
+Go to the <a href="https://cdn.gcore.com/resources/list" target="_blank">CDN</a> section in the Gcore Customer Portal and click the custom domain of the resource for which you want to configure CORS to open the resource settings.

 <img src="https://assets.gcore.pro/docs/cdn/cdn-resource-options/http-headers/add-the-access-control-allow-origin-header-to-the-browser-response/13198726101521.png" alt="CDN section ">